dukeofharen/httplaceholder/docs/docs.md

 ### Request body parser

 The request body parser makes it possible to write the complete posted body to the response.
+It is also possible to provide a regular expression to only parse a part of the request body in the response body of the stub.
+When providing a regular expression, you might want to surround the regex with single quotes (see example below) because else the regex might not be parsed correctly.

 ```yml
 - id: dynamic-request-body-example